codex-storage/codex-docs/learn/quick-start.md

 ### Interact with Codex

- After we performed steps above, we have Codex client node up and running and can interact with it using [Codex API](/developers/api).
+ After we performed the steps above, we have a Codex client node up and running and can interact with it using [Codex API](/developers/api).

- We can perform basic tasks like
+ We can perform basic tasks:

  **Check node information**
  ```shell